fhildeb/lukso-node-guide/6-blockchain-clients/05-network-ports.md

 | PRYSM      | Beacon Gossip, Requests, and Responses    | 13000 | X   |     |
 | PRYSM      | Beacon Discovery, Requests, Data Exchange | 12000 |     | X   |

-> Within the [monitoring section](/7-monitoring/01-core-tools.md) of this guide you can find further internal communication channels.
+> Within the [monitoring section](/7-monitoring/01-core-tools.md) of this guide, you can find other internal communication channels that will be used for monitoring.

 References: